I-GUIDE/data-catalog-archive/schema/core.md

 }
 ```

-For multiple authors, the `@list` keyword is used such that the order of
+For multiple authors, the `@list` keyword is used to preserve the order of creators.
-creators is preserved.

 ``` json
  {